Instrumental Africans: AFC Fellowship

 Image

-Through the Common Purpose 'Innoventure' process, based on design thinking principles, participants will explore the challenge in a creative and dynamic way.
-The final stage of this process will be a presentation by participants, to a panel of senior leaders, on their ideas to meet the challenge.
+Through the Common Purpose 'Innoventure' process, based on design thinking principles, you will explore the challenge in a creative and dynamic way.
+The final stage of this process will be a presentation by you, to a panel of senior leaders, on your ideas to meet the challenge.

 Who is it for?